Table of contents

 a number of automated test) and should therefore be reasonably stable.
 However,

-if you experience any problems with the master
+if you experience any problems with the master branch, it might be better

 to switch to one of the tagged releases, e.g.